Foreword

 Challenges With Compliance Reporting

 Compliance reporting requires a lot of staff time due to the number of times detailed logs must be pulled into reports.
-Among all respondents, 63% reported more than 1,500 hours of staff time per year is required for this task (Figure 36).
-For companies with more than 15,001 employees, the number of hours spike substantially with one-third of 30,001-plus employee organizations reporting they spend over 2,500 hours (Figure 37).
-Nearly half of higher education institutions spend over 2,000 hours annually—by far the highest of any industry segment (Figure 38).
+Among all respondents, 63% reported more than 1,500 hours of staff time per year is required for this task (Figure 37).
+For companies with more than 15,001 employees, the number of hours spike substantially with one-third of 30,001-plus employee organizations reporting they spend over 2,500 hours (Figure 38).
+Half of oil and gas respondents and nearly half of higher education respondents spend over 2,000 hours annually—by far the highest industry segments (Figure 39).

 57% of organizations cannot track, control, and report on those external third-party sensitive content exchanges.